-- \sum It describes concepts (attributes and/or entities) of the scheme that allow to identify uniquely the instances of an entity. - Each entity must have at least on identifier - It can exists more than one appropriated identifier for a given entity.
+- \sum It describes concepts (attributes and/or entities) of the scheme that allow to identify uniquely the instances of an entity. - Each entity must have at least one identifier - There can be be more than one appropriated identifier for a given entity.